fourmolu/fourmolu/README.md

 * Dependencies can be specified with the `-p` or `--package` flag.
 * Fixities can be specified with the `-f` or `--fixity` flag.

-Searching for both `.cabal` and `.ormolu` files can be disabled by passing `--no-cabal`.
+Searching for `.cabal` files can be disabled by passing `--no-cabal`.

 ### Magic comments